-Another benefit is a closer relationship to the developers: You know what people are responsible for which parts and it is easier to get help.
+Another benefit is a closer relationship with the developers, because you will know which people are responsible for which parts, and it will be easier to get help.

-If you want you will be listed as an active contributor on the owncloud.org page.
+If you want, you can also be listed as an active contributor on the owncloud.org page.

 Anyone who is interested in improving the quality on his/her setup and is willing to communicate with developers and other testers.

 Testing follows these steps: